 Walk up onto the walls

 There were even some cafés and restaurants, and the walls overlook the city.
-We didn’t manage a complete circuit (some 4km), but we did pass a church displaying the scallop shell of the pilgrim, for Lucca is on the Via Francigena, the medieval pilgrimage route to Rome.
+We didn’t manage a complete circuit (some 4km).
+But we did pass a church displaying the scallop shell of the pilgrim.
+In fact, Lucca is on the Via Francigena, the medieval pilgrimage route to Rome.